 for cheaper options when it comes to running their car.

 Unfortunately, even just a few simple changes can have an enormous impact on your monthly car budget.
 So, if you want to save money, here are six ways to keep your car costs down.

 1: Do Repairs Yourself

 There will be times that you must visit the mechanic, but you’d be surprised at how many repairs you can do from home once you understand how.
 Necessary car maintenance tasks like oil changing, tire maintenance, and changing the brake pads can be done without paying your mechanic a hefty price – just make sure you know what you are doing first!
 You will also need the correct parts for your vehicle, so use an auto parts delivery for when you are fixing your car up yourself.

 2: Keep up with maintenance

 Keeping up with maintenance might cost a little more when you take the car to the mechanic, but it’ll prevent expensive repairs that might happen if you don’t maintain it.
-Including visiting the mechanic regularly, you should also perform regular checks yourself, such as checking the tire pressure and the lights.
+Including visiting the mechanic regularly, you should also perform regular checks yourself, such as checking the tire pressure and the break lights.

 3: Look for Cheaper Gas

 Gas is one of the highest costs for drivers, so it makes sense that you shop around for the cheapest.
 If you can, avoid using premium gas, and stick to regular grade.
 You can also download apps that search for the cheaper gas prices near you, so you don’t have to do the work of searching.